ptahproject/ptah/README.rst

   venv/myapp$ cd ..
   venv$ bin/paster serve myapp/development.ini --reload

-Login by opening your web browser to http://localhost:6543 with credentials,
+Login by opening your web browser to http://localhost:6543/ with credentials, login **admin** and password **12345**
-login: admin and password: 12345

-You can see more information how your App boostraps by looking at myapp/__init__.py
+You should read the source of myapp, after all it is your application.
+A good place to start is myapp/__init__.py

 Support and Documentation
 -------------------------